jhoanmanuelms/slightly/README.md

 In order to solve the problem proposed in the coding exercise, I implemented a Java Servlet that's capable of process the requested HTML template and evaluate the expressions expected to be found inside it.
 On a high level, these are the steps followed to process the template: <br />
-1. Load the requested HTML document based on the request path.
+1. Load the requested HTML document based on the request path.<br />
 2. Evaluate Javascript code in the specified HTML document.
-The servlet will only evaluate code contained inside a "script" tag with the "type" attribute set to "server/javascript".
+The servlet will only evaluate code<br />
+contained inside a "script" tag with the "type" attribute set to "server/javascript".<br />
-3. Evaluate data-if expressions using the Javascript engine
+3. Evaluate data-if expressions using the Javascript engine<br />
-4. Evaluate data-for-x expressions using the Javascript engine
+4. Evaluate data-for-x expressions using the Javascript engine<br />
-5. Evaluate $-expressions
+5. Evaluate $-expressions<br />
 6. Print out the response

 If there's any error in between any of these steps, the servlet will handle it and print out the